iterative/dvc.org/content/docs/command-reference/push.md

 💡 For convenience, a Git hook is available to automate running `dvc push` after `git push`.
 See `dvc install` for more details.

-Under the hood, a few actions are taken:

-- The push command checks the appropriate `dvc.lock` and `.dvc` files in the
-  <abbr>workspace</abbr>.
-- For each <abbr>output</abbr> referenced in each stage or `.dvc` file, DVC finds a corresponding file or directory in the <abbr>cache</abbr>.
-DVC then gathers a list of files missing from the remote storage.
+For all <abbr>outputs</abbr> referenced in each target, DVC finds the corresponding files and directories in the <abbr>cache</abbr> (identified by hash values saved in `dvc.yaml` and `.dvc` files).
+DVC then gathers a list of files missing from the remote storage, and uploads them.
-- The cached files missing from remote storage, if any, are uploaded.

 Note that the `dvc status -c` command can list files tracked by DVC that are new in the cache (compared to the default remote.)
 It can be used to see what files